-8. In my primary years, I think I was in about five or six different children's homes, all run by the local authority.
+- 8. In my primary years, I think I was in about five or six different children's homes, all run by the local authority.
 I have memories of some of them.
-I know I was in the , and I was also in the Martha Frew Home in Fife.
-The homes were all in different areas, so I had to change primary school every time I moved.

-9. I actually cannot remember enjoying anything throughout my primary years.
+I know I was in the Widowers', Calder Grove and Dean Bank in Edinburgh, and I was also in the Martha Frew Home in Fife.
+The homes were all in different areas, so I had to change primary school every time I moved. - 9.
+I actually cannot remember enjoying anything throughout my primary years.
 They are awash with horrible memories.
 People will say to me that there must have been something nice, but I have searched for that and I genuinely can't remember being at peace as a boy or enjoying anything.